Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Proof of Theorem

-We begin by introducing the quantity $\bar{d}_G$, which will serve as the upper bound for the tolerance parameters $d^i, i \in \NN$.
-The quantity $\bar{d}_G$ depends on both $\epsilon > 0$ and the subset of policies $\bPi \subset \bGamma_{S}$ as follows: $\bar{d}_G := \min \mathcal{ O }_G,$ where $\mathcal{ O }_G = S_G \setminus \{ 0 \}$ and $S_G$ is given by
+We begin by introducing the quantity $\bar{d}_{\mf}$, which will serve as the upper bound for the tolerance parameters $d^i, i \in \NN$.
+The quantity $\bar{d}_{\mf}$, depends on both $\epsilon > 0$ and the subset of policies $\widehat{\bPi} \subset \bPi_{S}$ as follows: $\bar{d}_{\mf} := \min \mathcal{O}_{\mf} $, where $\mathcal{O}_{\mf} := S_{\mf} \setminus \{ 0 \}$, and $S_{\mf}$ is given by

-That is, $S_G$ is the collection of $\epsilon$-optimality gaps of the various joint policies in $\bPi$, and $\bar{d}_G$ is the minimum non-zero separation between $\epsilon$ and the suboptimality gap of some player $i$'s performance.
+That is, $S_{\mf}$ is the collection of (subjective) $\epsilon$-optimality gaps of the various joint policies in $\widehat{\bPi}$, and $\bar{d}_{\mf}$ is the minimum non-zero separation between $\epsilon$ and the (subjective) suboptimality gap of some player $i$'s performance.

-In Assumption~\ref{ass:rho-delta}, we assumed that each player's $d^i$ parameter, which represents tolerance for suboptimality in their policy evaluation step (Line 17 of Algorithm~\ref{algo:main}) and is included to account for noise in the learning iterates, is positive and small: $d^i \in ( 0 , \bar{d}_G )$ for each $i \in \NN$.
+In Assumption~\ref{ass:mean-field-delta}, we assumed that each player's $d^i$ parameter, which represents tolerance for suboptimality in their policy evaluation step and is included to account for noise in the learning iterates, is positive and small: $d^i \in ( 0 , \bar{d}_{\mf} )$ for each $i \in \NN$.